-Emminent Shakespearean actor Sir Donald Wolfitt wears Bela Lugosi makeup for Blood of the Vampre (U.K.).
+Eminent Shakespearean actor Sir Donald Wolfitt wears Bela Lugosi makeup for Blood of the Vampire (U.K.).

 Brides of Dracula (U.K.).
 First Hammer follow-up to Christopher Lee remake, this one heavily Oedipal and with no Count in sight, despite the title.

 Black Sunday (Italy).
-One of the most evocative and frightening vampire films ever made, an homage to the entire genre by director Mario Bava.
+Homage to the vampire genre directed by Mario Bavaone.
+One of the most evocative and frightening horror films ever made.

-Harry Ludlam publishes A Biography of Dracula: The Iife Story of Bram Stoker.
+Harry Ludlam publishes A Biography of Dracula: The Life Story of Bram Stoker.